samrocketman/my_internal_ca/README.md

 4. Use my scripts in this repository which is based on option `3` in this list.
 Supports server certs only.
 5. Use [certificate-automation][cert_auto] which is similar to these scripts organized slightly differently.
 Supports client certs as well.

 Once a certificate authority is self managed simply add the CA certificate to all browsers and mobile devices.
 Enjoy secure and validated certificates everywhere.

+### Public CA Alternatives

 If a server service is designated for public access then self managing a certificate authority may not be the best option.
 Signed certificates should still be the preferred method  to secure your public service.

-The [StartCom SSL Certificate Authority][startcom_ssl] provides a free service to sign Class 1 SSL certificates.
+1. The [StartCom SSL Certificate Authority][startcom_ssl] provides a free service to sign Class 1 SSL certificates.
+2. [CAcert.org][cacert] is a community driven certificate authority which provides free SSL certificates.

 If you are attempting payment transactions you should pay for an extended validation (EV) certificate from one of the EV issuing certificate authorities.

 [xca]: http://sourceforge.net/projects/xca/
 [ovpn_scripts]: http://openvpn.net/index.php/open-source/documentation/howto.html#pki